-- 64. Leading Senior Constable Christopher Obst, Coroner's Investigator, also prepared a particularly detailed coronial brief capturing the events of 21 April 2019 and the various factors that may have contributed to the incident.
-His expertise and thoroughness have greatly assisted my investigation. - 65.
-Leading Senior Constable Obst has also suggested a number of recommendations to prevent deaths from occurring in similar circumstances, including: - (a) review of signage in the area; - (b) availability of rescue aids on the clifftop; - (c) consideration of helmets for rescue crew to reduce the risk of head injury and provide for adequate radio communications (also recommendations made by the Critical Incident Review); - (d) a review of current Victorian search and rescue vessels and their suitability for their role (the safety issue raised here is largely addressed by several recommendations made by the Critical Incident Review which recommend oversight by Life Saving Victoria and the development of a Safety Management System for all marine rescue vessels);
+- Leading Senior Constable Christopher Obst, Coroner's Investigator, also prepared a 62. particularly detailed coronial brief capturing the events of 21 April 2019 and the various factors that may have contributed to the incident.
+His expertise and thoroughness have greatly assisted my investigation. - 63.
+Leading Senior Constable Obst has also suggested a number of recommendations to prevent deaths from occurring in similar circumstances, including: - review of signage in the area; (a) - (b) availability of rescue aids on the clifftop; - (c) consideration of helmets for rescue crew to reduce the risk of head injury and provide for adequate radio communications (also recommendations made by the Critical Incident Review); - a review of current Victorian search and rescue vessels and their suitability for their (d) role (the safety issue raised here is largely addressed by several recommendations made by the Critical Incident Review which recommend oversight by Life Saving Victoria and the development of a Safety Management System for all marine rescue vessels); - seaworthiness inspections of vessels (also addressed by the Critical Incident Review, (e) however addressed in terms of maintenance and sea trials);

-45 I also obtained a statement from Detective Senior Constable Kane Treloar, Director of Lifesaving Services at Life Saving Victoria, dated 24 June 2021, which provided a further update of the implementation of the recommendations made by the Critical Incident Review.
+&lt;sup>45 I also obtained a statement from Detective Senior Constable Kane Treloar, Director of Lifesaving Services at Life Saving Victoria, dated 24 June 2021, which provided a further update of the implementation of the recommendations made by the Critical Incident Review.

-46 Of the recommendations in progress, six were awaiting the delivery of a coronial finding but some work had been undertaken in anticipation.
+&lt;sup>46 Of the recommendations in progress, six were awaiting the delivery of a coronial finding but some work had been undertaken in anticipation.
 The remaining recommendation referred to Port Campbell Life Saving Club engaging with Victoria Police and other agencies to plan for the Easter period, when the area receives an influx of tourists.
 As the Life Saving Club had withdrawn their Marine Search and Rescue Service, this was not implemented.
 However, Life Saving Victoria maintains a strong relationship with the Victoria Police Water Police Squad and meets regularly with their management.

-47 According to an update from Life Saving Victoria on 24 March 2021 and the statement from Detective Senior Constable Treloar, the two declined recommendations appear to be wholly due to the Port Campbell Surf Live Saving Club withdrawing a Marine Search and Rescue service, but there was a view to re-establish a service at some point.
+&lt;sup>47 According to an update from Life Saving Victoria on 24 March 2021 and the statement from Detective Senior Constable Treloar, the two declined recommendations appear to be wholly due to the Port Campbell Surf Live Saving Club withdrawing a Marine Search and Rescue service, but there was a view to re-establish a service at some point.